daiolupo/project-journal/journal.md

 1. As a developer/tester, test the route GET requests all content.
 2. As a developer/tester, test the routes GET request status code equals to 200
-3. As a developer/tester, test the route get request single article by id.
+3. As a developer/tester, test the route get request single content by id.
-4. As a developer/tester, test the route delete request article by id.
+4. As a developer/tester, test the route delete request content by id.
 5. As a developer/tester, test the route delete request status code equals to 200.
-6. As a developer/tester, test the route post request new article.
+6. As a developer/tester, test the route post request new content.
 7. As a developer/tester, test the route post request status code equals to 200.
-8. As a developer/tester, test the route post request new article without required category.
+8. As a developer/tester, test the route post request new content without required category.
-9. As a developer/tester, test the route post request new article without required category status code equals to 404.
+9. As a developer/tester, test the route post request new content without required category status code equals to 404.

 **Features not to be tested**